MatricksDeCoder/crowdfund_/README.md

 ### Design Decisions

 1. Will make use of the battle tested OpenZeppelin ERC721 contracts for the Badge / NFT component
 2. When supporters get their money back, a pull pattern is used as opposed to push pattern which many be costly to send back all the ETH to many users e.g using a loop.
-In push pattern, users can come and withdraw their contribution amounts
+In pull pattern, users can come and withdraw their contribution amounts
-3. Once goal has been reached a project creator cannot cancel the project, the project creator can onl withdraw the funds
+3. Once goal has been reached a project creator cannot cancel the project, the project creator can only withdraw the funds
 4. Project is open immediately for receiving contributions once its created
 5. Project details to be kept minimal no description, name, details, etc kept onchain => just project ID, goal, deadline, owner will automatically be the project creator or caller of the function to create project
 6. Since minimal contribution is 0.01 will require minium project goal to be same amount
 7. Even if project is cancelled or fails to meet target, contributors keep their NFT's
 8. Design to be as minimal and as secure as possible